 So, if you want to try implement a Growth Driven Design project there is one very important thing to always remember:

-Never let the stakeholders add requirements/features to the list unless they have been worked through the priority list of requirements you set up in the beginning.
+Never let the stakeholders add requirements/features to the list unless they have worked through the priority list of requirements you set up in the beginning.

 The list of features you spent time agonising over in - Phase 1: Strategy - must always be kept in mind.
-The top 20% features you built into the launch pad site has made a difference.
+The top 20% of features you built into the launch pad site have made a difference.
 But it's now time to implement the features at the top of the list of the remaining 80%.

 Be cautious about stakeholders adding requirements to the original launch pad list.
 If they have to, make sure the original requirements and priorities are not forgotten.